Why You Must Have Building Regulations Approval

 Which, admittedly, does seem to suggest that is easy to get away with building an unapproved loft conversion.
 But, hey, let’s not go there.

-The three golden rules to remember here are:
+The three golden rules to remember about building regulations approval and your project are:

 2) DO NOT let builders tell you that approval is not needed.

-3) If in doubt – contact the planning department at your local council.
+3) If in doubt – contact your local building control officers.

 Finally, the biggest plus point in going through the process of applying for building regulation approval is the extra reassurance it gives you once work is under way.